PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Method

 \subsection{Efficient Inference with Bit-Packing}

-The sparse expert merging process transforms each pair of experts into a merged expert, 2 sign matrices, and 2 corresponding binary masks, which present a significant challenge to achieving efficient inference.
-As revealed by \cite{lasby2025compressed}, employing Compressed Sparse Row format to store a tensor with 50\% unstructured sparsity does not result in any memory savings.
-This inefficiency arises primarily from the considerable overhead associated with storing index information.
-Furthermore, existing expert calculation relies on dense matrix multiplications, which is highly optimized on modern GPUs and they don't support calculation with masks.
-The need to dynamically fetch the appropriate mask during inference introduces considerable latency, particularly in the scheduling and memory access of matrix multiplication kernels.
-To overcome these limitations, we propose a solution combining efficient bit-level packing with a high-performance GEMV CUDA kernel.
+The sparse expert merging process transforms each pair of experts into a merged expert, 2 sign matrices, and 2 corresponding binary masks, which present a challenge to achieving efficient inference.
+As shown by \citet{lasby2025compressed}, storing a tensor with 50\% unstructured sparsity using Compressed Sparse Row format does not yield memory savings in practice, due to the substantial overhead of index storage.
+Furthermore, expert computation in MoE LLMs relies on dense matrix multiplication, which is highly optimized on modern GPUs but does not natively support masked operations.
+Thus, the need to dynamically fetch the appropriate mask during inference introduces nontrivial latency, particularly in the scheduling and memory access of matrix multiplication kernels.
+To address these limitations, we propose a system-level solution that combines efficient bit-level packing with a high-performance decode-GEMM kernel.